trambakbanerjee/DLE_paper/README.md

 References
 =======
 [1.]
-A General Framework for Empirical Bayes Estimation in Discrete Linear Exponential Family _(under review)_
+A General Framework for Empirical Bayes Estimation in Discrete Linear Exponential Family _(2020) Journal of Machine Learning Research (to appear)_
 Banerjee, T., Liu, Q., Mukherjee, G. and Sun, W.